mindsmash/mindsmash-angular-favico/README.md

    <script src="mindsmash-angular-favico/mindsmash-angular-favico.min.js"></script>
    ```

-   3. Add uxTable as a dependency to your app:
+   3. Add favico as a dependency to your app:
    ```
    angular.module('your-app', ['mindsmash.favico']);
    ```